 - 4 cloves garlic, crushed

-- 6½ Tbsp ice-cold water
+- 6 ½ Tbsp ice-cold water

 - fine-grain sea salt

-- Good quality olive oil, to serve
+- good quality olive oil, to serve

 - The night before, put the chickpeas in a large bowl and cover them with cold water at least twice their volume.
 Leave to soak overnight.

 - (The chickpeas will need to cook for 20 to 40 minutes, depending on the type and freshness, sometimes even longer.
-Once done, they should be very tender, breaking up easily when pressed between your thumb and finger, almost but not quite mushy.
+Once done, they should be very tender, breaking up easily when pressed between your thumb and finger, almost but not quite mushy.)

 - Place the chickpeas in a food processor and process until you get a stiff paste.
-Then, with the machine sill running, add the tahini paste, lemon juice, garlic, and 1½ teaspoons salt.
-Finally, slowly drizzle in the ice water and allow it to mix for about five minutes, until you get a very smooth and creamy paste.
+Then, with the machine still running, add the tahini paste, lemon juice, garlic, and 1 ½ teaspoons salt

-- If not using straightaway, refrigerate until needed.
+- If not using straight away, refrigerate until needed.
 Make sure to take it out of the fridge at least 30 minutes before serving.
 Optionally, to serve, top with a layer of good quality olive oil.